Tanigawadake Tenjindaira Ski Resort

 Tenjindaira Ski and Snowboard Terrain

-After heading up the Tanigawadake ropeway (gondola) you get to the actual Tenjindaira Snow Resort, which is very small.
-It only has 9 courses, some of which are groomed, and 3 pair lifts.
+After heading up the Tanigawadake Ropeway (gondola) you get to the actual Mt T Ski Resort, which is rather small.
+It only has 10 courses, some of which are groomed, and 3 pair lifts.
 The middle lift at Tenjin Flat as the name suggests, offers novice terrain.
 One of the lifts services one intermediate run, whilst the other chair lift offers an ungroomed bowl for strong intermediate to advanced riders.
-The official trail stats are 30% beginner, 40% intermediate and 30% advanced, but you can pretty much ignore the statistics because they mean very little!
+The official trail stats are 30% beginner, 40% intermediate and 30% advanced, but you can pretty much ignore the statistics because they mean very little.

 Beginners and intermediates will need to download the ropeway/gondola at the end of the day, whilst others can use the ungroomed slope that heads down into the valley (unless avi risk is high).

-Most people don’t come to the Tenjin Ski Resort to ride in the little ski area; they come to check out the amazing sidecountry and backcountry.
+Most people don’t come to the Mt T Ski Resort to ride in the little ski area; they come to check out the amazing sidecountry and backcountry.
 The chairlift of joy takes you to a ridge where the world is your oyster, either to drop down into the north facing birch trees that are powder laden, or to head up into the big alpine mountain terrain.
 This is not backcountry for newbies.
 There’s often avalanche risk and the propensity for the weather to rapidly change also results in incidents.
-You need a guide as a bare minimum.
+A guide with local knowledge is highly recommended.

 Now operated by Hoshino Resorts who also operate Tomamu and Nekoma/Alts, the resort continues to make improvements to the operations of the ropeway and ski area.